-Rest Ashore is a new multi-channel video project by Miami-based LatinX multi-disciplinary artist Juana Valdes that reexamines the Cuban and Haitian migration experience and how it relates to the current global refugee crisis, particularly Syria.
-The installation explores the similarities in how the past and the current refugee crisis are documented and disseminated in mass media while creating a new visual vernacular honoring those who died at sea in their travels.
-Rest Ashore is Valdes's first significant expansion into video and a dramatic shift in her artistic process.
+Rest Ashore is a new large scale multi-channel video installation by LatinX multi-disciplinary artist Juana Valdes.
+Rest Ashore reexamines the Cuban migration experience over the past sixty years and how it relates to the current global refugee crisis.
+The installation explores similarities in how the refugee crisis has been documented and disseminated in mass media throughout the years, both past and present, while creating a new visual vernacular honoring those who died at sea in their travels.
+Rest Ashore marks Valdes’s first significant expansion into video and a dramatic shift in her artistic process.

 ABOUT THE ARTIST

 Juana Valdes uses printmaking, photography, sculpture, ceramics, and site-specific installations, to explore issues of race, transnationalism, gender, labor, and class.
 Functioning as an archive, Valdes’s work analyzes and decodes experiences of migration as a person of Afro Caribbean heritage.

 Recent solo exhibitions include: Terrestrial Bodies, Cuban Legacy Gallery, Miami Dade College Special Collections, Freedom Tower (2019-2020); An Inherent View of the World, Mindy Solomon Gallery, Miami (2017); From Island to Ocean: Caribbean and Pacific Dialogues, Center for Cultural Analysis, Rutgers University, NJ (2015), and Remnants-What Remains, Thomas Hunter Project Space, Hunter College, CUNY (2014).

 Her exhibition An Inherent View of the World was acquired in full by the Pérez Art Museum, Miami and will be featured in the upcoming exhibition, Polyphonic: Celebrating PAMM’s Fund for African American Art from February 7 – August 9, 2020.